 The Birds of America

-John James Audubon's magnificent The Birds of America — as much artwork as scientific work — is on permanent display in the Audubon Room of the Hatcher Library, where a page is turned regularly.
+John James Audubon's The Birds of America — as much artwork as scientific work — is on permanent display in the Hatcher Gallery Exhibit Room, where a page is turned regularly.

 The work was published as a series between 1827 and 1838, and contains 435 life-size images of North American birds reproduced from hand-engraved plates and hand painted with watercolors.